jo-37/blog/pwc/challenge-251.md

 In the preceding considerations we didn't make use of the *uniqueness* precondition.
-We may drop the precondition, but the question remains, what it is needed for at all.
+We may drop the precondition, but the question
+remains: What it is needed for at all?

 I can only speculate about this.
 The described property of being "lucky" is a property of a matrix *element*.
 However, we are asked to find a lucky number, i.e. a matrix *value*.
-With non-unique elements we are able to construct a matrix that contains a "lucky" element but has the same value at another position that is not "lucky".
+With non-unique elements we are able to construct a matrix that contains a "lucky" element but has the same value at other positions that are not "lucky".
-In this case we cannot state that this value is a *lucky number*.
+In this case we cannot really state that this *value* is a *lucky number*.
-See the full solution for an example.
+See the [full solution](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-251/jo-37/perl/ch-2.pl) for an example.

-With unique values there can be only one *lucky element* which then corresponds unambiguously to one *lucky number*.
+With unique values there can be only one *lucky element*.
+As each value corresponds unambiguously to one element, there is a unique *lucky number* in this case (if one exists at all).
 ### Solution
 Once again, this task can easily be solved using `PDL`.
 We create a vector holding the minima of each row and a vector holding the maxima of each column.